Antonio Vilas Boas Abduction

 On October 16, the encounter escalated:

-The Light: While plowing, Vilas Boas noticed a bright red light approaching.
+The Light while plowing, Vilas Boas noticed a bright red light approaching.

-The Craft: It descended and landed near his tractor.
+The Craft it descended and landed near his tractor.

-Description: An egg-shaped craft with a rotating dome and tripod landing gear.
+Description An egg-shaped craft with a rotating dome and tripod landing gear.

-Size: Approximately 35 feet long and 23 feet wide.
+Size The craft was approximately 35 feet long and 23 feet wide.

 The Capture